rclone/rclone/docs/content/docs.md

 Write CPU profile to file.
 This can be analysed with `go tool pprof`.

+### --dump-auth ###

+Dump HTTP headers - will contain sensitive info such as `Authorization:` headers - use `--dump-headers` to dump without `Authorization:` headers.
+Can be very verbose.
+Useful for debugging only.

 ### --dump-bodies ###

 Dump HTTP headers and bodies - may contain sensitive info.
 Can be